HarkataBG/TombolaGame/README.md

   - Add players to a tombola
   - Add awards to a tombola
   - Draw players randomly to assign awards

+ -> If tombola reaches maximum capacity of players - it begins automatically

 ---